 Something still for your eyes but a little different are the pressed pigments.
 I am very much a matte eyeshadow girl but I received this as a gift last year and I absolutely love it.
 Purple is my favourite colour for my eyes (away from neutrals) because it compliments the green in my eyes.
 This is perfect because it is glittery but you don’t have the hassle of fallout that you get from a loose pigment.
 I wore this to my birthday party last year pressed all over my lid and it made me feel like a princess, I loved the sparkles as it is different to what I usually do.

-In my opinion the most underestimated product from Mac has to be the fix+ spray, people who do makeup artistry adore it but I feel like nobody who I know in real life uses it.
+In my opinion the most underestimated product from Mac has to be the fix+ spray, people who do makeup artistry adore it but I feel like nobody who I know in real life uses it, so I needed to mention it in this Mac brand insight.
 It is so good and because it is so versatile I use it all the time when doing makeup.
 It’s good for setting the face and giving your skin a dewy finish, and I also spray it before applying highlight in order to make the powder really gleam.
 Probably my favourite use for the fix+ though has to be for eyeshadow, I spray it onto my eyeshadow brush before dipping it in the pan and it almost creates a new eyeshadow shade.
 The shadow gets a new dimension and the pigment increases so much, honestly it’s so good that I very rarely apply eyeshadow without it now.

-Overall Mac cosmetics is one of my favourite brands and I will keep purchasing products from them because I trust the quality so much and I know I will always find a product that surpasses my expectations.
+Overall Mac cosmetics is one of my favourite brands (hence the reason there are so many products in this Mac brand insight) and I will keep purchasing products from them because I trust the quality so much and I know I will always find a product that surpasses my expectations.
 In the future I would like to try the liquid lipsticks, because they launched them relatively recently and I am loving liquid lipsticks at the moment so I hope I like them too.
 I would also like to try the bronzer as one of my friends swears by it and I haven’t got round to buying it yet, so that is also on my list for the summer.

 What do you recommend from Mac?